What you see: Clear sticky stuff around the stem of your mango.

 It’s OK to eat a mango that has clear stuff around the stem.
 Here’s why.

-Mangos pack a lot of liquid, so much so that when they’re first harvested, they’re known to squirt streams of milky sap.
+Mangos pack a lot of liquid, so much so that when they’re first harvested, they’re known to squirt streams of milky latex.
 University of Florida professor Jeffrey Brecht tells me they can squirt as high as a foot in the air!

 That initial burst is acidic, and without proper handling can burn skin—both on mangos and on people.
 Eventually, however, the milky sap switches over to something more innocuous and clear.
 You tend to see that transparent, sticky liquid accumulate around the stem because that’s where it’s escaping from.